zhuowei/nft_ptr/README.md

 - C++ memory management is hard to understand, opaque, and not secure
 - As we all know, adding blockchain to a problem **automatically** makes it simple, transparent, and cryptographically secure.

-- Thus, we extend `std::unique_ptr`, the [most popular](https://www.chromium.org/developers/smart-pointer-guidelines) C++ smart pointer used for memory management, with Blockchain support
+- Thus, we extend `std::unique_ptr`, the [most popular](https://www.chromium.org/developers/smart-pointer-guidelines) C++ smart pointer used for memory management, with blockchain support

 - Non-Fungible Tokens and `std::unique_ptr` have the exact same semantics:
   - each token/object is unique, not fungible with other tokens/objects